aws/amazon-ecs-cli/README.md

   * `constraint`: A list of objects, with two keys.
 Valid keys are `type` and `expression`.
     * `type`: Valid values are `distinctInstance` and `memberOf`.
 If `distinctInstance` is specified, the `expression` key should not be provided.
     * `expression`: When `type` is `memberOf`, valid values are key/value pairs for attributes or task groups, e.g. `task:group == databases` or `attribute:color =~ green`.
+* `service_discovery` allows the configuration of Service Discovery using Route53 auto naming.
+For an explanation of these fields, see [Using Route53 Service Discovery](#using-route53-service-discovery).

 For more information on task placement, see [Amazon ECS TaskPlacement] (https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement.html).